Inequalities for totally nonnegative matrices: Gantmacher--Krein, Karlin, and Laplace: Index-row/column operations preserving inequalities

 where,

 We also define, (for Lemma~\ref{Main-lemma-2})

 \end{defn}

-We are calling $\Ro_{(u,v)}$ a set row operation (or just a row operation) because it can be seen as operating on the row indices of determinantal expressions and inequalities.
+We are calling $\Ro_{(u,v)}$ an index-row operation (or just a row operation) because it can be seen as operating on the row index sets in the determinantal expressions and inequalities.
 When $\Ro_{(u,v)}$ acts on an inequality over TN matrices, then it produces a determinantal expression which forms a valid inequality.
 The following result validates this claim:

 \begin{ulemma} Suppose $n\geq 1$ is an integer, and let $\mathcal{I}$ be a nonempty indexing set, and $\gamma:\mathcal{I} \to \Z_{>0}.$ Suppose $I_{ij},J_{ij}\subseteq [n],$ such that $|I_{ij}|=|J_{ij}|,$ for $i\in \mathcal{I}$ and $j\in [\gamma(i)].$ Then for real $\lambda_{i},~i \in \mathcal{I},$ assertion $(1)$ implies $(2)$: \begin{itemize} \item[$(1)$] For all $n\times n$ totally nonnegative matrices $A,$